LLayta/Memory-allocators/README.md

 # What's the heap?
 We threw the word "heap" around a lot, but actually is the heap?
 The heap is a sesction of memory in our process that is constructed through the utilization of those functions / system calls we mentioned.
 Values stored on the heap are loaded at runtime.

-### Types of memory allocators:
+# Types of memory allocators:
 So lets get into what they actually look in code and their types.

-# Linear allocator / bump allocators / arena allocators:
+### Linear allocator / bump allocators / arena allocators:
+Linear allocators are allocators that allocate a chunk of memory deteremined by a given size that you index into with a pointer.
+You generally keep track of 3 different points.
+A pointer to the start of the allocated buffer, a current pointer that keeps track of the current pointer we have into the memory space.
+And an end pointer to make sure we don't write the current pointer past the memory space we defined.

+### Free list allocators:
+ * Implicit free list:
+ * Explicit free list:

 # Why would we write our own?